danielhorti/drone-nav/README.md

 ## Installation and Setup Instructions
 This package was tested with ROS Noetic and Ubuntu 20.04.
+To get rid of the performance overhead, it is recommended to use Ubuntu installed natively instead of using a VM.
 If you don't have ROS installed, here is a detailed guide on how to install it https://wiki.ros.org/noetic/Installation/Ubuntu

+If you don't have a catkin_ws, follow the steps below to create one:

 Installing dependencies
 ```